 An emerging authority in percussion pedagogy, Shaun is a lecturer at the Sydney Conservatorium of Music and has taught at Australian National Academy of Music and Percussive Arts Society.

 Shaun is a proudly endorsed artist of Yamaha and Zildjian.

-Fun fact: A great anecdote from Shaun was during a performance of Strauss’ Salome in the final ten minutes.
+Fun fact: A great anecdote from Shaun comes from the final ten minutes of a performance of Strauss’ Salome.
 Fake blood spilled onstage and leaked through to the orchestra pit.
 Blood poured all over the timpani and bass drum as we played a bloody-good ending.